-Did you know that the average American products 1704 pounds of garbage per year?
+Did you know that the average American produces 1704 pounds of garbage per year?
 Sad, but true.
-In an effort to keep more of our trash out of landfill, we’ve come up with 5 Eco-Friendly Gardening Projects that use recycled household items. #reduce #re-use and #recycle!
+In an effort to keep more of our trash out of landfill, we’ve come up with 5 Eco-Friendly Gardening Projects that use recycled household items. #reduce #reuse #recycle!

 Window Farm

-The Window Farm (pictured in the cover-image of this blog) is a functional, space-efficient way to build a vertical garden inside your apartment.
-It can also be built using a bunch of recycled and repurposed household items The idea is pretty simple – just cut the bottom off a plastic bottle, drill a hole in the lid, then turn it upside down and fill it with a growing medium such as clay pebbles and peat moss or rock wool.
+The Window Farm is a functional, space-efficient way to build a vertical garden inside your apartment.
+It can also be built using a bunch of recycled and repurposed household items.
+The idea is simple – cut the bottom off a plastic bottle, drill a hole in the lid, turn it upside down, and fill it with a growing medium such as clay pebbles and peat moss or rock wool.

-One of the most popular ways to irrigate a Window Farm is to use an air pump to lift water up a vertical tube.
-This does work ok (and is the method we used when we built our own) but the bottles do create a fair bit of noise and if you use a clear air tube it won’t take long for it to be lined with green algae.
-We recommend this online resource for more tips and guides on making your own Window Farm.
+One popular way to irrigate a Window Farm is to use an air pump to lift water up a vertical tube.
+This method works well, but the bottles can be noisy, and clear air tubes may quickly become lined with green algae.

 Recycle these household items for this project:

-• 4L / 1 Gallon+ tubs of protein powder and other supplements that come in big tubs make a good reservoir for a Window Farm
+- 4L / 1 Gallon+ tubs of protein powder and other supplements for a reservoir

 Bottle Garden (Top Down)

 Similar to our own bottle gardens, but with a twist.
-The DIY version of this setup involves cutting a plastic bottom in half, inverting the top piece, then adding some sort of wicking material between the two.
-For the growing medium up top, you can either use soil (no additional nutrients required) or something like clay pebbles (you’ll need to add hydroponic nutrients such as these).
-When it comes to the bottle, plastic is going to be easiest to work with as you can cut it with a knife or scissors.
-It’s also possible to DIY the glass option, but if you’re going to do that we recommend getting a glass cutter like this one.
-Be warned it takes a little practice to get right, so practice a few times first before tackling your favorite bottle!
+The DIY version involves cutting a plastic bottle in half, inverting the top piece, and adding wicking material between the two.
+For the growing medium, you can use soil or clay pebbles (you'll need to add hydroponic nutrients like these).
+Plastic bottles are easiest to work with, but you can use glass bottles with a glass cutter like this one.

 Recycle these household items for this project:

-• Either plastic or glass bottle, cut in half
+- Plastic or glass bottles, cut in half

 Cans